Quebec Immigration: Quebec Selection Certificate

 Each program has particular eligibility criteria that a potential applicant must meet in order to receive a CSQ.
 These criteria are based on factors that may include the individual’s civil status, work history, education history, language knowledge, family information, experience in Quebec, and financial assets.

-Once a potential applicant believes that he or she is eligible for a particular program, he or she may submit an application for a CSQ to the MIDI.
+Once a potential applicant believes that he or she is eligible for a particular program, he or she may submit an application for a CSQ to the MIFI.
 However, Quebec only receives applications for certain programs during designated intake periods.
 Depending on the program, the potential applicant may have to await the opening of an intake period in order to submit an application.

 At this stage, as the applicant has already been selected for immigration by Quebec, the federal immigration authorities focus on criminal and medical background checks.
 Police clearance certificates and medical examinations results are required at the federal application stage.

 Working in Quebec with a CSQ